-Following the Deepwater Horizon major accident in the Gulf of Mexico in April 2010, the European Parliament and the Council adopted Directive 2013/30/EU on Safety of Offshore Oil and Gas Operations (Offshore Safety Directive/OSD).
+Following the Deepwater Horizon major accident in the Gulf of Mexico in April 2010, the European Commission (EC) published Directive 2013/30/EU on Safety of Offshore Oil and Gas Operations (Offshore Safety Directive/OSD).
 This Directive defines minimum requirements for preventing major accidents related to offshore oil and gas operations and to limit their consequences.

-The Directive requests the European Commission (EC) by means of an Implementing Act to develop a common data reporting format for the sharing of information on major hazard indicators by operators and owners of offshore oil and gas installations.
+The Directive requests the Commission by means of an Implementing Act to develop a common data reporting format for the sharing of information on major hazard indicators by operators and owners of offshore oil and gas installations.
 The Implementing Act shall also include a common data reporting format for Member States (expected to be their competent authority) to publish information on these major hazard indicators, to the public and the EC.

 As the Implementing Act is in the form of a Regulation it is directly applicable to Member States.
-This means the wording of the new reporting criteria and the reporting forms is binding.
+This means that the Member State is bound by the wording of the new reporting criteria and the reporting forms.
 Member States need to ensure that the competent authority is able to oversee compliance by operators and owners with their obligations under the Directive, including the reporting obligations, and shall ensure that infringements of the obligations under the Directive are subject to effective, proportionate and dissuasive penalties.

 Member States are required to ensure that operators and owners of offshore oil and gas installations provide the competent authority, as a minimum, with the data on major hazard indicators as specified in Annex IX of the Directive, to the level of detail required by the Implementing Regulation.
-The directive requires a common format for the reporting of data by operators and owners to the Member State competent authority that provides comparable information and transparency on safety and related environmental performance.
-In addition, these reports allow the dissemination of lessons learned from major accidents and near misses.
+The EC aims for a common format for the reporting of data by operators and owners to the Member State that shall provide transparency of the safety and related environmental performance of operators and owners and shall provide EU-wide comparable information on safety of offshore oil and gas operations.
+This in turn will facilitate dissemination of lessons learned from major accidents and near misses.

-For each calendar year Member States are required to prepare an annual report as specified in Annex II of the Implementing Regulation for both the Commission and the Public (e.g. via their competent authority or Member State websites).
+For each calendar year Member States are required to prepare a document as specified in Annex II of the Implementing Regulation for publication to both, the Commission and the Public (e.g. via their competent authority or Member State websites).